-From five factions to a majority mandate.
+From a five-faction debate to a majority mandate

 - 1) Violet loses; so backup choices get those votes. - 2) Amarilla loses; backup choices get those votes.

 This chief executive starts in a big band of voters on the biggest side, then builds a majority.
 She is a strong and widely-popular advocate for their point of view.